Tekken: Legacy

 Since the series has a long history of being exclusive to PlayStation along with the arcade cabinets running on PlayStation hardware, Tekken has been associated closely with the PlayStation brand.
 Katsuhiro Harada has stated that PlayStation remains the main platform of development for Tekken.

 The first game in the series was the first PlayStation game to sell over a million units, which earned it a Guinness World Records Gamer's Edition award in 2008, among other awards including "First Fighting Game To Feature Simulated 3D", and a record for the entire series, "The Best Selling Fighting Series for PlayStation Consoles."
 Tekken Tag Tournament was one of the most popular launch titles for the PlayStation 2.

 Another game developed by Namco, Soulcalibur II, included exclusive characters for different console versions and featured Heihachi Mishima, a character that has been in all Tekken games and the protagonist of Tekken 2, exclusive to the PlayStation 2 version.
 He was also playable in PlayStation All-Stars Battle Royale and is Harada's favorite character in the series.

 Tekken 7s PlayStation 4 announcement trailer featured a retrospective celebration of "20 Years of Tekken", and the PlayStation 4 version of the game features exclusive content from previous titles in the series, including character costumes and musical tracks.
 The PlayStation 4 version was the best selling version of the game, and provided a 6% boost in hardware sales in Japan.
 While PlayStation Classic was not well received by the public, Tekken 3 was included in the preloaded collection.
 Tekken 3 is also available in all regions.

 Astro's Playroom, a 2020 video game released as a launch title for PlayStation 5, included a homage to the Tekken series.
 The inclusion was supervised by Harada as well.
-The successor, 2024's Astro Bot, also including a reference to Tekken.
+The successor, 2024's Astro Bot, also included a reference to Tekken.
 Closed network testing of Tekken 8 was available first exclusively to PlayStation 5, as well as a demo.
 While Windows became the most popular platform for Tekken 8, sales on the PlayStation 5 version were significantly higher than the Xbox SeriesX/S's.

 In May 2012, Namco Bandai opened Tekken Museum in Osaka, Japan.
 The museum showcases goods, action figures, artworks, life-size statues of Tekken characters, and various merchandise.
 The items on display are rotated regularly so that the museum is worth multiple visits.